 Rajesh Dhuddu, Global Practice Leader, Blockchain, Tech Mahindra, said, “Telcos continue to push the frontiers of digital transformation to provide a completely new customer experience.
-We at Tech Mahindra have designed various Blockchain solution sets leveraging enterprise Blockchain protocols, to help telcos globally accomplish higher net promoter scores, lower operational costs and enhance profitability.
+We at Tech Mahindra have designed various blockchain solution sets leveraging enterprise blockchain protocols to help telcos globally achieve higher net promoter scores, lower operational costs, and enhance profitability.
 This consortium will play a critical role in taking these solutions to the telcos and helping them unlock multiple benefits.”

 Ling Wu, Founder and CEO of TBCASoft and Co-Chairman of the CBSG Consortium, said, “Global carriers have already provided reliable and ubiquitous networks.
 By partnering with TBCASoft under the CBSG Consortium, carriers are able to create and extend their services beyond traditional markets and borders.
 The demands from global telecom carriers to join the CBSG blockchain collaboration with TBCASoft have been increasing rapidly.
 In the meantime, carriers may need additional expertise in planning new services in emerging areas.
 We look forward to providing more value to our Consortium members by teaming up with global partners like Tech Mahindra”.

-As a leading digital player, Tech Mahindra is committed to helping CoSPs run Telcos better; achieving efficiency and effectiveness in operations, changing their existing setup, enabling new systems, platforms and solution methodology, and above all growing their revenues and enabling new business models.
+As a leading digital player, Tech Mahindra is committed to helping CoSPs run Telcos better: achieving efficiency and effectiveness in operations, changing their existing setup, enabling new systems, platforms, and solution methodologies, and above all, growing their revenues and enabling new business models.